 I'm supposed to be researching low formaldehyde plywood and self assembly Blum drawer kits for our kitchen, but I've been away so long that I just wanted to share a little pancake recipe first.

 As you know, Fin has started eating rice again after a hiatus of over two years.
 It has been the joyful reunion of two star crossed lovers, parted by the evils of dietary restriction.
 Now they are together again, rice nestles next to Fin's heart as one of his favourite comfort foods.

-I'm not keen on making the next step to using rice flour however.
-If at all possible, I like to keep grains whole in order to slow their transit through the body and avoid all the problems that got us here (grain free) in the first place.
-When I cook Fin's rice, I soak it overnight in water with a sprinkle of vinegar to deactivate the phytates (enzyme inhibitors) that can interfere with digestion.
+Where I can, I like to keep grains whole in order to slow their transit through the body.
+When I cook Fin's rice, I soak it overnight in water with a sprinkle of vinegar to deactivate the enzyme inhibitors that can interfere with digestion.
 Then I wash and cook in the usual way.

 One weekend morning in my unvarnished, day-off state, I rather overcooked Fin's rice.
 Instead of the usual fluffy grains, I had a small pan full of rice porridge - arg!
 Not wanting to admit defeat, I thought I'd try using the rice to make a pancake, and the result was infinitely better than expected.
 The pancakes were not the most co-operative, but they formed a nice crisp buttery edge and were pliable enough to roll up.
 Because they didn't employ rice flour, there was no uncooked grain taste, just that fragrant cooked rice flavour - slightly sweet and nuttily complex.